TKMM-Team/Tkmm-Wiki/wwwroot/index.md

 _layout: landing
 _appTitle: ~
 title: TotK Mod Manager | Home
-description: The home page for TKMM, a tool for managing and merging Tears of the Kingdom mods.
+description: TKMM (TotK Mod Manager) is a tool for managing and merging mods for The Legend of Zelda: Tears of the Kingdom.
+It allows you to use multiple mods together, whether you play on Switch or emulator.
+Merge your mods with the TotK Mod Manager today, and have fun!
 ---

 <script type="application/ld+json">